 - 4 cups veggie broth , low sodium if needed

 - 1- 1 1/2 teaspoons sea salt , taste and add more if needed

 - 1/4 teaspoon ground black pepper

 Sauté the carrots, celery, onion and garlic in a pan over medium heat using oil (or veggie broth) until soft, about 5 minutes.

 - Add the basil, oregano, thyme and smoked paprika and cook a few more minutes.
 Allow to cool a bit.

 - Add the rest of the ingredients into a blender, then add the sautéed veggies.
 Blend on high until smooth and creamy.

-- If you don't, transfer to a pot and cook 10-15 minutes, or until hot, and serve.
+You can also transfer it to a pot and cook 5-10 minutes, or until hot, and serve.

 - If you are not using a high speed blender you can either soak the cashews overnight, boil them for 30 minutes or grind them into a fine powder using a coffee grinder.